keylime/keylime/docs/old/cloud-agent-tarball-notes.md

 Ensure that you have the tools needed to install keylime normally (see section above).
 On Ubuntu:
 `apt-get install -y python-dev python-setuptools python-tornado python-zmq`.
 Now pull in the rest of the python dependencies with `sudo python setup.py install`

 Now you can run `make_agent_bundle.sh` in the keylime directory.
 The single binary will appear inside the dist folder.
-You can distribute this file along with keylime.conf and run the agent service without any other Keylime dependencies.
+You can distribute this file along with agent.conf, ca.conf, logging.conf, and run the agent service without any other Keylime dependencies.
 It will look for the conf file in /etc/ first and then in the same directory as the keylime_agent binary.

 ## Notes